peoplma/slacktipbot/README.md

 "!tipbot make it rain (coin, amount)" - tips everyone registered a share of indicated amount.
 Amount must be the last word in the command

-"!tipbot withdraw (coin, amount, address)" - withdraws indicated amount to indicated address.
+"!tipbot withdraw amount coin address" - withdraws indicated amount to indicated address.
 Address must be the last word listed in command

 "!tipbot help" - links to this readme